-- All body pages 8 1⁄2 in. by 11 in. pages - Organization Chart 8 1⁄2 in. by 11 in. or 11 in. x 17 in. - Construction Drawing & Specifications and Project Schedule 11 in. x 17 in. pages - All pages $\frac{1}{2}$ in. margins on all sides (MTDS are not subject to this requirement) - Body text shall be in Times New Roman, Arial, or Calibri font, 12 pt. normal width character spacing, at least single spaced. - Section headings and subheadings may be of any legible font type or size - Hard copies shall be single sided - Headers and footers are permitted and may be of any legible font type or size and can be within the margins. - Section and Appendix dividers are permitted, but are not required - All dimensions throughout are to be reported in English units
+- All body pages 8 1⁄2 in. by 11 in. pages - Organization Chart 8 1⁄2 in. by 11 in. or 11 in. x 17 in. - Construction Drawing & Specifications and Project Schedule 11 in. x 17 in. pages - All pages 1⁄2 in. margins on all sides (MTDS are not subject to this requirement) - Body text shall be in Times New Roman, Arial, or Calibri font, 12 pt. normal width character spacing, and single spaced - Section headings and subheadings may be of any legible font type or size - Headers and footers are permitted within the margins and may utilize any legible font type or size as long as it is the same relative size to the body text or larger. - Section and Appendix dividers are permitted, but are not required - All dimensions throughout the Proposal are to be reported in English units